Gaming Studio, Inc.

-• Reduces the amount of secured paper consumed (all of it imported into Minnesota) by allowing one ticket, printed on site, to contain all of a players selected wagers for each of up to ten consecutive spins, or in the case of a wheel used with a table, provides for the use of virtual tickets or chips for specific wagers - converted to a printed ticket for cashing out.
+• Reduced the amount of secured paper consumed (all of it imported into Minnesota) by allowing one ticket, printed on site, to contain all of a players selected wagers for each of up to ten consecutive spins, or in the case of a wheel used with a table, provides for the use of virtual tickets or chips for specific wagers - converted to a printed ticket for cashing out.
 In both cases, the player must deliver a printed paper ticket to the cashier on site to collect winnings.

 • The value of very wager is recorded by computer, providing certain knowledge of gross wager per spin in real time.
 This information is not known (for instance where every wager was placed) under the existing system.
 Assurance that the wager was placed prior to the wheel being spun.

 • Alleviated the need to physically write payout amounts on each and every winning ticket.

-• Reduces the opening and closing work for organizations significantly.
+• Reduced the opening and closing work for organizations significantly.

 • All payouts are calculated by computer, reducing potential "human error."

 • Provided the Control Board with the explicit authority to scrutinize every element of electronic wheel games.
 Currently there is no electronic wheel game review and regulatory processes.

-• Provides the use of symbols in addition to numerals on a wheel.
+• Provided the use of symbols in addition to numerals on a wheel.
 Symbols sometimes add a humorous element - like the very popular Pig Wheel™ in North Dakota.
 So long as symbols are distinguishable, they should not be precluded.

 • Allow for player activated play.
 Does not allow individual player terminals.